My AI Journey: A Timeline of Tinkering, Models, and Machines

 user_command "ai_moa" "llm_scripts/agents/mixture_of_agents.lm"

 Around this time, I migrated to just running code reviews and nothing else.
 I had stopped coding directly.
 I would brainstorm with the AI, review its plans, approve the diffs, and decide whether to continue or address issues.
-The AI assistant continued to evolve — supporting autopilot mode for applying series of code changes without approval, and adding support for new models as they came out.
+The AI assistant continued to evolve.
+It now supported autopilot mode for applying series of code changes without approval and added support for new models as they came out.

-The assistant transitioned to multi-agent orchestration using tmux and git worktrees — multiple agents working on different branches simultaneously, coordinated from a single terminal.
-It also gained a persistent memory system — the ability to save and recall context across sessions — and task continuity, so I could pause work, come back the next day, and pick up exactly where I left off.
+The assistant transitioned to multi-agent orchestration using tmux and git worktrees.
+This allowed multiple agents to work on different branches simultaneously, coordinated from a single terminal.
+It also gained a persistent memory system, the ability to save and recall context across sessions, and task continuity.
+I could pause work, come back the next day, and pick up exactly where I left off.

-Gemini 2.5 Pro was the standout model of this period — particularly its ability to consume large chunks of a codebase and produce coherent plans.
+Gemini 2.5 Pro was the standout model of this period, particularly for its ability to consume large chunks of a codebase and produce coherent plans.

 Key models: O1/O3 (reasoning leap), Gemini 2.5 Pro (massive context + planning), Claude 3.5 Sonnet (coding quality breakthrough).